-Running Costs - The Ongoing Charges of the Company for the financial year under review represented 7.1% (2019: 6.2%) of average net assets.
+Running costs - The Ongoing Charges of the Company for the financial year under review represented 7.6% (2020: 7.1%) of average net assets.
+Excluding the servicing and legal costs the ratio would be 3.6%.

 Shareholders should note that this ratio has been calculated in accordance with the Association of Investment Companies' ("AIC") recommended methodology, published in May 2012.
 This figure indicates the annual percentage reduction in Shareholder returns as a result of recurring operational expenses.
 Although the Ongoing Charges figure is based on historic information, it does provide Shareholders with a guide to the level of costs that may be incurred by the Company in the future.